equinor/ccs-scripts/docs/azure/ert.md

 - Post-processing scripts:

-    ``
-    To know more, visit the following section of the documentation.
+    To know more, visit the following section of the documentation about [Webviz](https://fmu-for-ccs.radix.equinor.com/webviz/overview/).

 ## 📜 Example